 The course opened in 1992 and was designed by Donald Steel, who is considered one of the very best “natural” golf course architects.
-Arranged in three 9-hole loops, giving three 18-hole combinations, our golf course was rated in the top ten courses in South West France.
+Arranged in three 9-hole loops, giving three 18-hole combinations, our golf course has been rated in the top ten courses in South West France.

 Other golf facilities include a 6-hole academy course, a covered driving range, practice greens and bunkers as well as resident golf Professionals, making Vigiers an ideal place to begin or improve your game.

-Restaurant “Les Fresques” is situated in the 16th Century château.
-Head Chef, Didier Casaguana was awarded 1 Michelin Star in 2014, 2015 and 2016.
+Restaurant “Les Fresques” is situated in the 16th century château.
+Head Chef, Didier Casaguana was awarded 1 Michelin Star in 2014, 2015, 2016, 2017, 2018 and 2019.
 “Les Fresques” offers a sophisticated and sumptuous dining experience, complemented by an extensive wine list.
-Open every evening except Sunday and Wednesday from 14th April to 31st October 2016.
+Open every day except Sunday evening.
+Closed all day Wednesday.

 At Château des Vigiers we offer a complete range of professional beauty and relaxation treatments together with a range of health and well-being activities.